New Zealand citizen HELP eligibility

 Further information and assistance

 If you are unsure whether you are a New Zealand Special Category Visa holder, you can check this on the Visa Entitlement Verification Online (VEVO) system.
-You can also check with the Department of Immigration and Border Protection.
-If necessary, you can also obtain copies of your international movement records from the Department of Immigration and Citizenship by lodging a Request for International movement records form.
+You can also check with the Department of Home Affairs (DHA).
+If necessary, you can also obtain copies of your international movement records from DHA by lodging a Request for International movement records form.

 For further information please visit StudyAssist to read frequently asked questions relating to New Zealand citizens.